tajwarfarhan48/cicinlang/README.md

 # Cicinlang

 Welcome to the Cicinlang repo.
-Cicinlang is a toy programming language created using Python.
+Cicinlang is a programming language created using Python.
 It is a general-purpose, procedural, interpreted language that includes support for loops, conditional statements, variables and functions (including partial support for anonymous functions).

 This documentation serves as a guide on the basics of Cicinlang syntax.